build-guides

 fan 135mm semi-passive

-ATX 3.1 compliance handles the RTX 5070's 600W transient spikes without tripping OCP — older ATX 2.x PSUs can reboot under GPU load spikes
+ATX 3.1 compliance handles the RTX 5070's 600W transient spikes without tripping OCP — older ATX 2.x PSUs can reboot mid-stream under those peaks

-Native 12V-2x6 cable eliminates the adapter dongle that caused melting issues with some RTX 4090 setups
+Native 12V-2x6 cable eliminates adapter dongles that caused connector damage in some RTX 4090 setups

-Cybenetics Gold rated, not Platinum; efficiency difference is roughly 2% at typical loads — negligible on your electricity bill
+Cybenetics Gold vs Platinum means ~2% efficiency difference at typical loads — negligible in practice

 Check Price on Amazon